Language101.com is a program that teaches you to speak and understand Spanish, French, German, and the languages listed below.

 When you are learning to say it for the first time, it would be really nice to hear the phrase slower.
 Click the audio player below to hear the same phrase said much more slowly.
 Say each word out loud after the teacher.

 Slow Speed Audio

 Of course, you don’t have to waste time on the slow recordings after you have learned to say and hear the words at normal speed.

 Language101.com is a speed learning system.
 It requires that you study quickly and then rewards your quick study with quick learning.

 After you have tried to say a phrase, you will grade yourself.
-The phrases that you grade yourself well on will be scheduled for review further in the future.
-Phrases you grade yourself poorly on will come back for review quickly.
+When you give yourself a better grade, you are scheduling it for review further in the future.
+When you grade yourself “Wrong” or “Some Mistakes,” you are scheduling it for review very quickly.

-The result is that you don’t waste time reviewing things you already know, and you can go full speed ahead into learning new material.
+The result is that you don’t waste time reviewing things you already know well, and you can go full speed ahead into learning new material.

 Two Translations to Reduce Confusion